jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
 <div style="margin-top: 100px; text-align: left;">How about now?
-We're looking for a constant K, three-halfs of which we can subtract one-half of the integer from to approximate the inverse square root of the float.</div>
+We're looking for a constant K which we can subtract one-half of the integer from to approximate the inverse square root of the float.</div>
 @snapend

 @snap[south span-85 text-05 text-black]